SeanNam7/Neighborhood-Map/README.md

 #Tokyo Neighborhood Map Application
 ------------------------------------
-This is a simple single page application using a MVVM architectural pattern as well as a few APIs.
+This is a simple single page application using knockout.js and google maps API.

 ## Setup
 There are two options.